the10thWiz/Rocket/site/guide/20-websockets.md

 }
 ```

-Don't forget to mount this route as well!

 ## Join Events

 A Join event (the `join` attribute) is run on the first message the client sends.